sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ### Creating factors with `gl` {#gl}

-A handy function for creating factors for data with a regular pattern of factor levels is \verb+gl+
+A handy function for creating factors for data with a regular pattern of factor levels is `gl`:

 ```r
 sex = gl(2, 3, label=c("male", "female"), length=6)